Richardson, Texas: Government

-The city is located in North Central Texas and was originally incorporated in 1925, with the first Charter being adopted in 1956 and the latest revision made in November 2015.
+Richardson was originally incorporated in 1925, with the first Charter being adopted in 1956 and the latest revision made in November 2015.
 The community is a home rule city and has operated under the council–manager form of government since 1956.
 Richardson voters simultaneously elect six Council members and a mayor to represent them every two years.
 The Council members representing the four districts (1 to 4) must live in each district respectively; however, the mayor and the remaining two districts (5 and 6) can live in any part of the city.
 All Council members and the mayor are elected at large, with four Council members representing each of the city's four districts.
 The City Council is elected for two-year terms on a nonpartisan basis.

 The Charter requires that the City Council appoint a city manager to act as the chief administrative and executive officer.
 The city manager is not appointed for a fixed time and may be removed at the will and pleasure of the majority of the City Council.
 One of the responsibilities of the city manager is to appoint and remove department heads and conduct the general affairs of the municipal government in accordance with the policies of the City Council.

 The City provides to its citizens a full range of services including police and fire protection, emergency ambulance service, water and sewer service, solid waste disposal, park and recreational activities, cultural events, and a library.
 In addition, the City provides planning for future land use, traffic control, building inspection, and community services and operates two 18-hole golf courses.
 The City also operates the Charles W. Eisemann Center for Performing Arts and Corporate Presentations, which is a multi-venue performing arts and presentation center.

 The City of Richardson is a voluntary member of the North Central Texas Council of Governments (NCTCOG) association, the purpose of which is to coordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.